-A reporting entity is allowed to appoint one or more persons (each a delegate) to report OTC derivatives on its behalf.
+Until the commencement of the new ASIC trade reporting rules on 21 October 2024, a reporting entity receives a safe harbour benefit when it appoints one or more persons (each a delegate) to report OTC derivatives on its behalf.
 This delegate may be a counterparty, a central counterparty, a trading platform, a service provider, a broker or any other third party.

 What are the Safe Harbour benefits?

 You are taken to have complied with your reporting obligations in relation to each reportable transaction and reportable position for which your delegate has been appointed to report, subject to certain conditions.